Chapter 4: From Now On, You Have Me

 "I can give you happiness that no one else in this world can reach."
 His tone was matter-of-fact, as if he were discussing the weather rather than proposing marriage to a virtual stranger.

-"This is what you call shameless?
-Hmm?"
+"Ridiculous?
+Is that what you think?"
 His breath ghosted across my neck as he leaned closer, making my pulse jump erratically.
-One of his hands came up to tilt my chin, forcing me to meet his gaze.
+One of his hands came up to tilt my chin, forcing me to meet his gaze, while I clutched desperately at the silk sheet with my free hand.

-"Just because you saved me doesn't mean I have to marry you," I managed to say, fighting to keep my voice steady.
+"Just because you saved me doesn't mean I have to marry you," I managed to say, fighting to keep my voice steady despite my precarious state.
 "What era do you think we're living in?"

 His dark eyes seemed to darken further, and something in them made my breath catch.
 "The more you resist, the more determined I am to marry you."